ronia-jakim/welesikowy_config/README.md

 # WELESIKOWY CONFIG

-some dotfiles for my laptops
+some dotfiles for my laptops mixed with stow magic

 hail weles